statisticalbiotechnology/cb2030/questions/pca.md

 1. ![](img/explainedV_nrComp.png)
    In the summary of the PCA section in the book by Jake Van der Plas, the author states that 'Certainly PCA is not useful for every high-dimensional dataset, but it offers a straightforward and efficient path to gaining insight into high-dimensional data'
    In his examples, a plot of the cumulative explained variance resembled a [pareto curve](https://en.wikipedia.org/wiki/Pareto_distribution) (as above).
 Is this behaviour a requirement for a successful principle component analysis?
-> It is not a requirement, but it is a property of the analysis.
+> It is not a requirement on the problem, instead it is a property of the analysis.
 1st PC contains the most of the variance, 2nd PC the next-to most of the variance, etc. As the PCs are ordered, each new component adds a smaller and smaller contribution to the variance explained.
 Hence, the type of plot you see above.

 1. When PCA is used in machine learning do we need to do dimensional reduction to 3D or 2D or can they handle higher dimensions?
 And does a higher dimension generally show a clearer picture than a lower dimension?
 > You frequently strive to reduce your problem to as few components as possible, but not less.